Single-slit diffraction and the Heisenberg principle for position and momentum: Experimental setup

-In the experimental setup we have to consider that expression (\ref{psip}) is related to the diffraction pattern that is seen on a distant screen by substitution $p\to x p_0/L$, where $x$ is the coordinate perpendicular to the beam measured on the screen, while $p_0=h/\lambda_0$ is the initial momentum of the particles.
-The incident wave may represent either the Schr\"{o}dinger wave function of a particle of mass $m$, in which case the angular frequency is $\omega=\hbar k^2/2m$, or else it may represent the electric field amplitude of an electromagnetic wave (linearly polarized parallel to the edges), in which case $\omega=ck$.
-The latter approach is represented by the Helmholtz equation and the rigorous mathematical formulation is the same in both cases.
+The diffraction pattern associated with the probability density (\ref{psip}) is obtained on a distant screen.
+That is, for large distances $L$ the momentum substitution $p\to x p_0/L$ is applied, while $x$ is the coordinate perpendicular to the beam measured on the screen and $p_0=h/\lambda_0$ is the initial mean momentum of the particles.

+The incident wave may represent either the Schr\"{o}dinger wave function of a particle of mass $m$, in which case the angular frequency is $\omega=\hbar k^2/2m$, or else it may represent the electric field amplitude of an electromagnetic wave, in which case $\omega=ck$.
+The latter approach is represented by the Helmholtz equation and the mathematical formulation is similar in both cases.
 By simple algebraic substitution we obtain the following intensity pattern at the screen in terms of $x$ in the Fraunhofer approach